 First, it breaks the isolation of the addiction.
 It demonstrates that this disease is not uncommon.
 Rather than feeling like an outsider, you become an insider sharing with others a significant challenge you need not bear alone.

 Second, a group helps you remain honest.
 Deception and avoidance of a painful truth has kept you in the addiction.
 The way out is the practice of truth-telling.
 Meeting with a group who shares secrets similar to your own makes it easier to bring your own experience out in the open.
-A group also will help you identify partial truths and half-truths.
+A group also will help you identify partial truths and half-truths as well as all the necessary skills and strategies to sustain sexual integrity and heal your relationship.

 Although sometimes challenging, group work is never shaming.